 "He shaped to some degree my vision of what I wanted to work with.
 It seemed to me that he went to work with the satisfaction of working with something he really liked."

 Courses on Network Security

 The following courses are included in the Network Security programme as from the autumn semester 2013.
 All courses are 7.5 credits, unless notified.
-Note that the order of some courses on the programme may be changed.
+Note that some courses in the programme may be changed.

 Sp = study period